tylermercer/personal-website/src/en/posts/faith/explicability-agency-and-forgiveness.md

-As I reread this chapter recently, I noticed that [verse 16](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?id=p16#p16) shows that explicability---or the ability of something to be explained---_doesn't_ eliminate agency.
+As I reread this chapter recently, I noticed that [verse 16](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?id=p16#p16) suggests that explicability _doesn't_ eliminate agency.
 Instead, Lehi says that explicability is a _necessary part_ of agency:

 > 16 Wherefore, the Lord God gave unto man that he should act for himself.
 > Wherefore, **man could not act for himself save it should be that he was